 Male elephant seals are huge and hulking, and incredibly strong.
 In November they come out of the water to conquer a harem.
 They have to fight over the females with other males, and if you watch it happen, you can see it can be a bloody affair.

 Males with a harem are called ‘beach masters’ and they have to keep other males, ‘satellite bulls’, at bay, often using violence.
 Satellite bulls try to approach the females over and over again, both on land and at sea.
-In the meantime the beach masters have to mate with his dozens of females as well.
+In the meantime, the beach masters have to mate with dozens of females as well.
 You can watch this entire spectacle from the sidelines, but do be careful, they will protect their harem from all threats, even from you.

 Enjoy a zodiac cruise